 Best Start Grant applicants can ask Social Security Scotland to look again at what they have decided if their application is denied, or if they think the amount they are going to be paid is wrong.
 This is known as a re-determination.
 A request for a redetermination should be made within 31 calendar days of being notified of the determination.
-This is extended to up to 1 year under extenuating circumstances.
+This is extended to up to 1 year when there is a good reason for lateness.
 Social Security Scotland then has 16 working days to make the new determination.
-Best Start Grant applicants also have the right to appeal to the First-tier Tribunal for Scotland, Social Security Chamber if they do not agree with Social Security Scotland's re-determination, or if Social Security Scotland is not able to make a redetermination within 16 working days.
+Best Start Grant applicants also have the right to appeal to the First-tier Tribunal for Scotland, Social Security Chamber if they do not agree with Social Security Scotland's re-determination, or if Social Security Scotland is not able to make a re-determination within 16 working days.